Good Bye, Lenin!: Plot

 The film is set in East Berlin, in the period from October 1989 to a few days after German reunification in October 1990.

-Alex Kerner lives with his mother Christiane, his sister Ariane, and her infant daughter Paula.
+Alex Kerner lives with his mother Christiane, his sister Ariane, and Ariane’s infant daughter Paula.
 Alex's father purportedly abandoned the family for a mistress in the West in 1978.
-His mother joined the Socialist Unity Party and devotes her time to advocating for citizens.
-While Christiane believes socialism can improve Germany and the world, her children are realistic.
-Alex is disgusted with the celebration of East Germany's 40th anniversary and participates in an anti-government demonstration.
-There he meets a girl but they are separated by the Volkspolizei before they can introduce themselves.
+His mother joined the Socialist Unity Party and devoted her time to advocating for citizens.
+Alex is disillusioned by the celebration of East Germany's 40th anniversary and participates in an anti-government demonstration.
+There he meets a girl, but they are separated by the Volkspolizei before they can introduce themselves.

 Christiane, seeing Alex being arrested and beaten, suffers a heart attack and falls into a coma because nobody initially comes to her aid.
-Visiting his mother in hospital, Alex finds that her nurse, Lara, is the girl from the demonstration.
-She and Alex begin dating shortly afterwards.
+Visiting his mother in the hospital, Alex finds that her nurse, Lara, is the girl from the demonstration.
+She (an exchange student from the Soviet Union) and Alex begin dating shortly afterward.

 Erich Honecker resigns, Egon Krenz takes over, the borders are opened, the Berlin Wall falls, East Germany holds free elections, and capitalism comes to East Berlin.
 Alex begins working for a West German firm selling and installing satellite dishes.
-He befriends a western colleague, aspiring filmmaker Denis Domaschke.
-Ariane's university closes and she works at Burger King instead.
-She begins dating the manager, Rainer, who moves into their apartment.
+He befriends a Western colleague, aspiring filmmaker Denis Domaschke.
+Ariane drops out of university, where she studied economics, and begins working at Burger King, dating her manager (Rainer, who moves into their apartment).

 After eight months, Christiane awakens from her coma.
 Her doctor warns her family that she is still weak and any shock might cause another, possibly fatal, heart attack.
 Alex resolves to conceal the profound societal changes from her and maintain the illusion that the German Democratic Republic is just as it was before her coma.
-He, Ariane, and Lara retrieve their old East German furniture from storage, dress in their old clothes, and repackage new Western food in old East German jars.
-The deception is increasingly complicated as Christiane witnesses strange occurrences, such as a gigantic Coca-Cola banner on an adjacent building.
-Denis and Alex create fake news broadcasts from old East German news tapes to explain these odd events.
+He retrieves their old East German furniture, makes everyone in the flat dress in old, East German clothes, and repackages new Western food in old East German jars.
+The deception becomes increasingly complicated as Christiane witnesses strange occurrences, such as a gigantic Coca-Cola banner on an adjacent building.
+Denis and Alex create fake news broadcasts in the style of old East German news tapes to explain these odd events.
 Alex and Ariane fail to find where Christiane keeps her life savings (in East German marks) in time to exchange them for West German marks before the deadline.